ServisFirst Bancshares, Inc. research snapshot

 SFBS AI Trading Strategy Framework

 The SFBS AI trading strategy below is a rules-based research framework, not personal advice.
-It connects chart levels with NIM, credit quality, deposits, loan growth, ROE, capital ratios, and Southeastern economic trends.
+It connects chart levels with NIM, loan growth, credit quality, deposits, ROE, capital ratios, and Southeastern economic trends, and it accounts for the pending two-for-one stock split.

 Trend-following setup

-Watch for SFBS to hold above $80.00 and break above $90.64 with volume, supported by Q2 earnings confirming stable credit, steady NIM, and constructive guidance.
+Watch for SFBS to hold above the 20-day moving average near $87.05 and to break above the 52-week high of $90.64 with volume, supported by Q3 earnings confirming NIM expansion, clean credit, and record pipeline conversion.

-A failed breakout followed by a close below $80.00 should reduce confidence, especially if guidance signals higher credit costs or tighter NIM.
+A failed breakout followed by a close below the 20-day near $87.05 should reduce confidence, especially if guidance signals rising nonperforming assets or slower NIM expansion.

 Mean-reversion setup

-Do not treat a lower price as automatically attractive if short interest rises, credit quality deteriorates, or NIM guidance weakens.
+Do not treat a lower price as automatically attractive if the nonperforming asset ratio keeps climbing, CRE concentration rises, or deposit costs start to squeeze the margin.

 Fundamental monitor